Solicitors for You

 Are there exceptions to intestacy rules?

 Intestacy rules in the UK are generally stringent.
-However, there are limited circumstances where exceptions might apply.
+However, there are limited circumstances where exceptions might apply when someone dies intestate.
 These could include situations where:

 1. No relatives can be traced: in these cases, the estate will pass to the Crown under the 'Bona Vacantia' rules.